dabraude/YetAnotherArchive/README.md

 but also something just for keeping things together.

 I wanted something that fufills the following:
-  * Random access of indiviual files
+  * Random access of indiviual files / entries
   * Easy to modify
   * Self verification
-  * Indivual files can be treated different (encryption / compression / data-recovery)
+  * Individual entries can be treated different (encryption / compression / data-recovery)
   * Free to use
-  * No hard limits on space (in principle)
+  * No hard limits on space (in principle, maybe not in this implementation)
   * Reference implementation in C++ with C API and Python bindings for it
-  * if no files are in the archive, the entire thing should be text
+  * if no entries are in the archive, the entire thing should be text

 I'm sure something like this exists already, but I couldn't find it with a 5 second Google.

 You may be asking about the last requirement.
-This is so that an empty archive it could be used a license file if all the license info was in the archive header.
-Thus saving an extra file type.
+This is so that an empty archive it could be used a license file if all the license info was in the archive header, and this can in turn be put into a JSON.
+Thus saving an extra file type, and you can use something like IoT Device shadows to update info.

 Format specification: